RebootJeff/YT-Power-Search/README.md

 ### Challenges

-- Using Google's API JavaScript Client Library with AngularJS is surprisingly *not* straightforward.
-  - The Google API Client (GAPI) has some sort of async loading going on.
+- **Problem:** Using Google's API JavaScript Client Library with AngularJS is surprisingly *not* straightforward. **Solution:** The Google API Client (GAPI) has some sort of async loading going on.
 Waiting for that to finish before the Angular app starts using it was a bit tricky, but I ended up using a promise-based solution after being unsatisfied by both (1) the most relevant [SO answer I could find](http://stackoverflow.com/questions/19399419/angular-js-and-google-api-client-js-gapi) and (2) [Google's own recommendation](https://cloud.google.com/solutions/angularjs-cloud-endpoints-recipe-for-building-modern-web-applications)

+- **Problem:** Angular-Material isn't the most stable library ever. ¯\&#95;(ツ)&#95;/¯ **Solution:** Remind myself to open some pull requests later.

 ### Credits
 - Creator: [RebootJeff](https://twitter.com/RebootJeff)